osi1880vr/prompt_quill/README.md

 # More prompts :)

 If you like and can provide large numbers of prompts please get in contact.
+I like to compile a growing vector DB which I then like to share at some place where I can upload those files.

 # Contact